Honor Magic 4 Pro Review

 - Some app crashes

-This handset runs on the flagship Snapdragon 8 Gen 1 chipset, which we’ve previously seen used to great effect on the OnePlus 10 Pro and the Xiaomi 12 Pro among others.
-This is another statement of intent which puts this phone among the best Android phones you can get, though it’s worth noting that the A15 Bionic chip found in the latest iPhones (such as the iPhone 13 and even the iPhone SE 3) still remains peerless as far as performance is concerned.
+This handset runs on the flagship Snapdragon 8 Gen 1 chipset, which we’ve previously seen used to great effect on other 2022 flagships like the OnePlus 10 Pro and the Xiaomi 12 Pro among others.
+This is another statement of intent which puts this phone among the best Android phones you can get, though it’s worth noting that the older A15 and newer A16 Bionic chips found in the latest iPhones still remain peerless as far as performance is concerned.
+There’s also the newer Snapdragon 8 Gen 2 in 2023 flagships that’ll give newer phones the edge in benchmarks, but I very much doubt it’d be noticeable in everyday use.

 It’s also got all the wireless connections you could want, including 5G, dual-band Wi-Fi, and Bluetooth 5.2.